razor-x/eve-overview/README.md

 ## Automatic publishing to GitHub pages with Travis CI

+Note: you can still use Travis CI for testing only (no deploy step): simply add `SKIP_DEPLOY=true` to the Travis environment.

 If you are hosting at `username.github.io` you will need to leave the `master` branch empty and put your code in a different branch.
 The `master` branch otherwise functions like the `gh-pages` branch below.